Skip to main content

 1. Go to your IDaaS Admin portal and navigate to Security > Applications.

-3. In the General tab, enter the name and the description of your application and give your application the role that has the permissions needed by your application.
-And click Save.
+3. In the General tab, enter the name and description of your application, and assign the role that has the permissions your application needs.

-4. In the Application Credentials dialog, click COPY TO CHIPBOARD to copy the applicationId and sharedSecret credentials to your clipboard, or click DOWNLOAD to download the credentials as a JSON file.
+5. In the Application Credentials dialog, click COPY TO CLIPBOARD to copy the applicationId and sharedSecret credentials to your clipboard, or click DOWNLOAD to download the credentials as a JSON file.
 You need these credentials to initialize the Administration API client.
 Example:

 {